microsoft/EyeDrive/README.md

 3. Hey, you guys announced some cool new [Windows Eye Control](https://support.microsoft.com/en-us/help/4043921/windows-10-get-started-eye-control) features in the last Windows release, yeah?
 Does this have anything to do with them?

 	Awesome!
 Thanks for noticing!
 We worked hard on that.
-Not yet.
-This app is based on older 'Windows Desktop' technology because that's what is available to use if you write an eye control app today.
-However, we're working on updates, Windows just keeps getting better, and we just worked to create a [new USB Standard for eye tracking cameras](http://www.usb.org/developers/hidpage/HUTRR74_-_Usage_Page_for_Head_and_Eye_Trackers.pdf), so it's a pretty safe bet that more good things are coming!
-Keep an eye out for events like [Microsoft Build 2018](https://www.microsoft.com/en-us/build) to learn more if you're into this stuff and you want to be part of an exciting future...
+The solution contains two projects - one is based on older 'Windows Desktop' technology for historical reasons, while the other is based on UWP and uses the [Gaze Interaction Library](https://docs.microsoft.com/en-us/windows/communitytoolkit/gaze/gazeinteractionlibrary).

 4. What are your future plans for this project?